Ending a Lease

 The Move-out date will become the new lease end date and tenant portal access will immediately end for all tenants on this lease.

 5. The third step will be different depending on which scenarios apply to the lease.
-You can potentially use all three scenarios on a single lease.
+There are several scenarios that can occur and some may require the use of multiple solutions.

 Scenario 1: No outstanding balance and no deposit to refund

 In the Lease Balance summary, you will see that the Lease Outstanding Balance and Deposits Held are $0.00.
-Click Finish to finalize ending the lease.
+That means there's nothing else to consider and you can click Finish to finalize ending the lease.

 • In the Lease Balance summary, you will see the Lease Outstanding Balance and Deposits Held amounts.
 In the Actions section, use the Withhold Deposit button to pay the outstanding balance using a deposit.